rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-uploading-your-content.md

     labeled "content."
 Your HTML, ASP, PHP, images and other web files should be uploaded here.

-    Here is a roadmap of the FTP server that will be very similar to your domain's layout:
+    Following is a roadmap of the FTP server that will be very similar to your domain's layout:

          /www.yourdomain.com <-----Your domain's root directory